Pre-Pregnancy Genetic Testing – Should You Consider It?

 Some of the genetic disorders that may result from abnormal gene mutation are as follows:

-- is a common genetic disease; this condition may lead to bone abnormalities, liver problems, and anaemia in a baby.
+- Alpha Thalassemia is a common genetic disease; this condition may lead to bone abnormalities, liver problems, and anaemia in a baby.
 In some cases, a baby with this disorder may not even survive.

-- Sickle cell disease is a severe blood disorder that may cause damage to the immune system, cause anaemia or may lead to other serious health complications in a baby.
+- Sickle cell disease is a severe blood disorder that may cause damage to the immune system, anaemia or lead other serious health complications in a baby.

 - Fragile X syndrome is a genetic disease that may cause developmental delays in a baby, which may lead to mental retardation or learning disabilities.